tessel/t2-start/modules/relay.md

 <div class="row">
 <div class="large-6 columns">

-In your command line, `tessel run relay.js` Turn some things on and off with code!
+In your command line, `t2 run relay.js` Turn some things on and off with code!
 This gif shows clap-activated lights which use the ambient and relay modules together.

 **Bonus:** Change the code to toggle only one relay channel, every 10 seconds.